LEARN TO COUNT

 If you’ve been practicing Ashtanga for a while and ready to take the next step, or if you’re teaching Ashtanga, this course is for you!

 Registration in this course will give you access to online study with David Robson and Jelena Vesić in workshops dedicated to exploring Ashtanga’s vinyasa count for the Primary Series.
-You will also have the opportunity for feedback and interaction with David and Jelena during each live workshop.

 With this course you'll also receive a downloadable Primary Series workbook enhance your knowledge of the material and access to an online Facebook Study Group to connect with fellow students.